v.9-29-21

 • If a player is ejected from the game, he/she has one minute to completely leave the field.
 If the player does not comply, the referee can declare a forfeit and the other team will be awarded the victory.

-• If a team comes off its sideline onto field or to the other sideline during an altercation, the game could be a forfeit victory being awarded to the other team.
+• If a team comes off its sideline onto the field or to the other sideline during an altercation, the game could be a forfeit victory being awarded to the other team.

 TEAM CAPTAINS/REFEREES

-• The team captains/referees are responsible for making players aware of rules & regulations prior to participation in any game, or at any time during the game.
+• The team captains/referees are responsible for making players aware of rules & and regulations prior to participation in any game, or at any time during the game.

 • Captains are the only people allowed to respectfully discuss plays or other questions with Referees.

-• Security guards will restrict all non-players and teams who are not playing from entering the field area.
+• Security Guards will restrict all non-players and teams who are not playing from entering the field area.

 TEAMS